-North House is a not-for-profit social service charity that offers a variety of supports related to housing and homelessness prevention to those in the North Durham community that are low-income and in-need.
+North House is a not-for-profit registered charity that offers a variety of supports related to housing and homelessness prevention to those in the North Durham community that are low-income and in-need.
 Please see our What We Do section to learn more about what we offer.

 North House services the north Durham Region townships of Brock, Scugog, and Uxbridge.

 No. We are not a shelter.
 If you are in need of a place to go immediately, call our office at 1-877-406-8723 and we will assist by making a call for you to find out if there is a bed available at a shelter closest to you.
 You can also visit our emergency shelter page to see the contact information of the shelters in Durham Region.

 No. North House provides service to north Durham only.
 Those needing housing supports that reside in the southern part of Durham Region (Bowmanville, Oshawa, Whitby, Ajax, Pickering, Brooklin) must access services in their area.
 If you live in Bowmanville, Oshawa, Whitby or Brooklin, please contact the John Howard Society at (905) 579-8482.
 If you live in Ajax or Pickering, please contact the Community Development Council Durham at (905) 686-2661.

 Individuals currently residing outside of Durham Region must seek services within their community.
 Most programs in Durham Region require the individual be a resident for 90 days.
 If you are unable to find a housing support program in your area, feel free to give us a call at 1-877-406-8723 and we will help to connect you to an agency in your area.

 Our office hours are from 9 a.m. to 5 p.m.
 Monday-Friday.
 Please note that our outreach workers are often out in the community with clients so it is recommended that you call ahead to ensure someone is available.

 Yes!
 You are welcome to walk-in to receive service from Monday-Friday 9AM-5PM.
 However, it is advised that you call in advance to ensure a caseworker will be available.